Attraqt/angular-technical-test/README.md

   - URL path (without query parameters)
   - response time range

-- A stacked bar graph showing the number of requests per our or per day based on selected filters.
-Hour/day granulariy can be selected by the user.
+- A stacked bar graph showing the number of requests per hour or per day based on selected filters.
+Hour/day granularity can be selected by the user.
-Each bar of the graph is divided into 3 sections to show the propotion of requests statuses:
+Each bar of the graph is divided into 3 sections to show the proportion of requests statuses:
   - Green section: Success
   - Yellow section: Warning
   - Red section: Error

 - A list of logs matching the filters, with infinite scroll

-Please Provide instructions to start the application with the sample data provided.
+Please provide instructions to start the application with the sample data provided.

 # Evaluation criteria

 Your work will be evaluated based on:
 - User experience quality
 - Code performance
-- Code clarity and maintainabilty
+- Code clarity and maintainability

-Note that this exercice is not about developing a graphical library from scratch; on the contrary it is encouraged to use existing librairies when relevant.
+Note that this exercise is not about developing a graphical library from scratch; on the contrary, it is encouraged to use existing libraries when relevant.